Youngin9210/TeamProfile-Generator/README.md

 ![image](assets/images/internFinal.png)

-If you would like to see a video of how the ReadMe-Generator works then click the link below
+If you would like to see a video of how it works then click the link below

 [How to video](https://drive.google.com/file/d/1AtJozsk7dj2otHj6YZWFEHWoYg4A0cN-/view)